 date and place of death

-concentration camp, Rogoźnica, Strzegom gm., Świdnica pow., Lower Silesia voiv.
+Rogoźnica, Strzegom gm., Świdnica pow., Lower Silesia voiv., Poland

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the II World War arrested for the first time together with other co‑religious in Płock monastery on 17.02.1941 by the Germans (the „Stanisławówka” institute and St Stanislaus Kostka church were converted to munitions factory by the Germans).
+After German and Russian invasion of Poland in 09.1939 and start of the II World War, after start of German occupation, arrested for the first time together with other co‑religious in Płock monastery on 17.02.1941 by the Germans (the „Stanisławówka” institute and St Stanislaus Kostka church were converted to munitions factory by the Germans).
 Jailed in Płock.
 Next moved to KL Soldau concentration camp.
 Released.
 Managed to cross over to the German‑run General Governorate.
 There arrested again by the Germans on 07.02.1944 in Warsaw, in Fr Siemiec Orphans' House together with 17 priests and 14 co‑religious.
 Jailed in Pawiak prison in Warsaw.
 From there prob. on 28.03.1944 transported to KL Groß‑Rosen concentration camp.
 There savagely beaten and murdered.

 cause of death